fankiat/credit-analysis/README.md

 The `Class` variable indicates whether or not a transaction is genuine or fraud.
 In the original data, these were encoded as `0` and `1` respectively.
 In the processed data contained in the `data` folder, these have been changed to `genuine` and `fraud` to avoid any confusion.

-Because the "full" data is somewhat larger, for the purpose of completing a data analysis for STAT 432, you may simply work with a subset of the data, but consider taking on the challenge of trying to use the full data with whatever limited computational resources you have available.
+Because the "full" data is somewhat larger, for the purpose of completing this exercise, we simply work with a subset of the data, but consider taking on the challenge of trying to use the full data with whatever limited computational resources you have available.